Sridevi17j/personal_blog/src/pages/Statistics-1/index.md

 - Arrange the data in ascending or descending order.
 - Divide data into equal propotion.
 - Take central value.

 ![](./Median1.png)

 The Median is often used when the distribution of scores is either positively or negatively skewed.It is the center value where half of the data points are lesser and half of the data points are higher.

 ### Mode
 Mode is a score that occurs most frequently in a set of data.
 In Data Science- statistics, Mode is primarily used with nominally scaled data.
-When the data has labels, example we gave variable called Gender which has two labels Male and Female.
+When the data has labels, example we have variable called Gender which has two labels Male and Female.
 This is called as Nominally scaled variable.
 ![](./Mode1.png)

 We will see correlation and covariance, collinearity in next post this page is extended more than expected.